Hugo Oliveira (football manager)

-Hugo Filipe Carvalho Oliveira (born 22 June 1979) is a Portuguese football manager and goalkeeping coach.
-He is the current manager of Famalicão.
+Hugo Filipe Carvalho Oliveira (born 22 June 1979) is a Portuguese football manager and goalkeeping coach who is the current manager of Ligue 1 club Strasbourg.

-Career
+Coaching career

+Goalkeeping coaching

 Born in Termas de São Vicente, Penafiel, Oliveira began his career as a goalkeeping coach of Paredes in 2002.
 He would later work under the same capacity at Rebordosa, Marco, Gil Vicente and União de Leiria, before joining the Portuguese Football Federation in 2010.

 Oliveira joined Benfica on 26 June 2011, also as a goalkeeping coach, and left the club exactly five years later after helping the side to win three league titles.
 On 5 January 2017, he joined Marco Silva's staff at Hull City.

 Oliveira continued to work with Silva in the following years, at Watford, Everton and Fulham.

+Managerial career

 In early December 2024, he left Fulham to pursue a managerial career, and was unveiled as Famalicão manager on 10 December 2024, signing a contract until 2026.

+On 12 July 2026, Oliveira was appointed head coach of Ligue 1 side Strasbourg.